 Take the Plunge and Book a Getaway to this South American Marvel

-Sitting astride the border of Brazil and Argentina, the Iguazu Falls comprise hundreds of separate waterfalls, some standing hundreds of feet high, stretched out along a massive rift that spans nearly two miles.
+Sitting astride the border of Brazil and Argentina, the Iguazu Falls comprise hundreds of separate waterfalls.
+Some stand hundreds of feet high, stretched out along a massive rift that spans nearly two miles.

-Imagine the Grand Canyon with a roaring river spilling over its edges and down to the ground below, surrounded by dense tropical forests, and you’ll have some idea of what the Iguazu Falls look like.
+Imagine the Grand Canyon with a roaring river spilling over its edges and down to the ground below, surrounded by dense tropical forests.
+You’ll have some idea of what the Iguazu Falls look like.